ContainerSolutions/learning-mesos-with-minimesos-workshop/README.md

 2. View the Weave Scope UI
 3. Destroy the cluster.
 Change the amount of resources and now retrieve the state file again

-### Marathon

-1. Deploy nginx and connect to it
-2. Check the Weave Scope UI to see your nginx container

 ### Frameworks

 1. Deploy Mesos Elasticsearch